vsudbrack/vsudbrack.github.io/_courses/ictp-jovens.md

 ---
 layout: post
 title: "Estourando a bolha:"
-subtitle: "como informação se espalha na sociedade"
+subtitle: "como opinião se espalha na sociedade"
-description: "In Portuguese, <b>Pop the bubble: how information spreads on society</b> is a guided-study into networks, Voter model and complex systems to high school students."
+description: ":brazil: <b>Pop the bubble: how opinion spreads on society</b> is an entertaining guided-study to High School students about Network structure and Opinion dynamics, focusing on lessons of Mathematical modeling and Complex systems."
 permalink: /ictp-jovens
 ---